nemozny/vnc-share-physical-monitor/README.md

-# Share your Raspberry Debian 64-bit physical desktop remotely with x11vnc
+# Access physical display over remote connection on Raspberry Pi 5 with Debian 13 on arm64

 &nbsp;